danielcandcle27-crypto/guidance-for-multi-agent-orchestration-on-aws/README.md

 Select the option ***7.
 Test Frontend Locally 💻***.

 Now, visit <http://localhost:3000> on a browser of choice (Chrome/Firefox are recommended)

+If you receive a blank screen, refresh the page.

 ---